-From the foregoing, the aims of the course of a lesson can be classified into two comprehensive aims:
+From the foregoing it is clear that the aims of the course of a lesson can be classified into two comprehensive aims: content as aim; content as means.

-^{} content as aim:

-^{} content as means.

 To design meaningful lessons, it is necessary to distinguish these two aims from each other so that in each lesson design they can be striven for and attained.